HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="decryption"></a>decryption
-Cryptographic process of transforming encrypted data into its original form (prior to [encryption](#encryption)).
+Cryptographic process of transforming encrypted data back into its pre-encryption form.

 \#vvsg
 ## <a name="defense-in-depth"></a>defense-in-depth
 Also called the "Castle" approach.
 Multiple levels of logical and physical security measures that deny a single point of security [failure](#failure) in a system.
-Examples include the use of passwords, [encryption](#encryption), lock-and-key access, security seals, and logs.
+Examples include the combined use of passwords, [encryption](#encryption), lock-and-key access, security seals, and logs.

 \#vvsg
 ## <a name="device"></a>device